Blind Graph Matching Using Graph Signals

 When the signal noise overwhelms the eigenvalues of the sample covariance, accurate graph matching becomes impossible even with a large number of signal samples.
 We see from Fig. \ref{fig_s_ER} that the proposed method outperforms the baseline in \cite{GMP_eigen7} at all levels of noise as it is more robust against signal noise.

 Fig. \ref{fig_n_ER} illustrates the performance of our graph matching method for varying graph size $n$.
-According to Proposition \ref{pro3}, the error probability in blind graph matching grows at a rate of $\mathcal{O}(ne^{-M/n})$, suggesting that the signal sampling size $M$ should scale approximately as $\mathcal{O}(n\ln n)$.
+According to Proposition \ref{pro3}, the error probability in blind graph matching grows at a rate of $\mathcal{O}(ne^{-M/n})$, suggesting that the signal sampling size $M$ should grow proportionally to $n\log n$.
 Motivated by this, we set $M=750n\ln n$ in Fig. \ref{fig_n_ER}.
 The result illustrates the robustness of our proposed method even for large $n$.
 In contrast, the two-step baseline is more prone to errors with large graphs, despite the increase in sample size.

 Moreover, we set $\mathcal{H}_1=(\Iv_n+0.1\Lv^{(1)})^{-1}$ and $\mathcal{H}_2=(\Iv_n+(0.1+\a)\Lv^{(2)})^{-1}$ with $\a$ controlling the heterogeneity of the two graph filters.
 Fig. \ref{fig_a_ER} plots the performance of graph matching versus the value of $\a$.
 A larger $\a$ leads to a smaller spectral gap in the covariance matrix $\Cv_y^{(2)}$ and thus a larger error in blind graph matching.